Racorbin23/MarketSearch-Client/README.md

-Market Search Front End
+# Market Search - Client

-This is the Front end portion of our application which connects to our backend to access all of the auction data.
+The Client is the Front End portion of the Market Searcher application.
+It is made using React framework and connects to the Backend portion using the axios library.

+## Usage
+After cloning the repo you will need to connect to a local version of the Backend portion of this project.